nickoneill/errorswtf/content/left-side-of-comma-operator-is-unused-and-has-no-side-effects.md

 }
 {{< / highlight >}}

-The `render` function of a React component expects a single element to be returned here, but it's getting two
+The `render` function of a React component expects a single element to be returned here but you're passing two, the `h1` and `h2`.

 ## The Solution